Is A Snap On Tool Box Worth Buying? If Not, What Is?

 Snap On Harley Davidson tool box

 The Snap-On Harley Davidson tool boxes have been popular since they were first introduced.
-The company regularly releases new versions.
-So you can buy the latest edition, or check your favorite auction site for one of the 20+ earlier versions.
+The company regularly releases new versions so you can buy the latest edition or check your favorite auction site for one of the earlier ones.

 Snap On Classic 78 tool box

 Snap on has sold this tool box for decades.
 New units sell in the $6,500 range while used ones can be found for slightly less than that.
 Its long tenure is evidence of a timeless design.

 The DECKED Drawer System – A Mobile Tool Chest Alternative

 Not all of us can keep our tools conveniently corralled in a workshop.
 If you take your tools to work, you’ll need something with more mobility than a Snap On tool box.

 The DECKED Drawer System mounts into a pickup truck or work van and organizes tools without sacrificing the vehicle's cargo carrying capacity.
 Each of the drawers holds up to 200 pounds and supports an additional 2,000 lb payload capacity directly on top of the system.
 The system is weatherproof, locks securely, and features ball-bearings for smooth deployment even at full weight capacity.